grenade-inspector0/R6-AFK-Bot/README.md

+# The Future of This Project
+Hello, the simple answer to what the future plans of this project is that I'll no longer provide support for it, nor give any updates.
+- Why?
+   - I have lost interest in this project, as I have recoded it multiple times (the source code to those versions have since been lost) and have mainly worked solo on this project.
+- Can I (meaning you) continue this project?
+   - Yes, simply fork the repository and edit my code from there, but I ask that you give me credit by either mentioning me or link to this repository.
+- How can I update it in order for it to work?
+   - You'd need to do one of two things:
+      - 1.)
+Rewrite the logic system to make it easier to update between manjor in-game menu changes.
+      - 2.)
+Manually go through and re-record all past coords, while updating the keywords for each coord as well.

+     Either way it will be annoying to do, and I personally wouldn't bother with it, especially #2.
+This is because my code might be a bit hard to understand at certain points, or the coords could be scattered and not in a central location as I had tried to do in the later versions.

 ## R6 AFK Bot
 - What is this?
     - This is an application for Rainbow Six Siege to farm levels, renown, improve reputation, or remove reputation related penalties.